 Subscribe now to keep up with Television trends and other useful marketing and media data.
 Get our clear charts and concise research summaries in your inbox, in an easy-to-read format on any device.

-Note: The Experian Marketing Services data featured is based on US market share of visits as defined by the IAB, which is the percentage of online traffic to the domain or category, from the Hitwise sample of 5 million US internet users.
-Hitwise measures more than 1 million unique websites on a daily basis, including sub-domains of larger websites.
+Note: The Hitwise data featured is based on US market share of visits as defined by the IAB, which is the percentage of online traffic to the domain or category, from the Hitwise sample of 10 million US internet users.
+Each month, Hitwise measures more than 20 million unique websites, including sub-domains of larger websites, and 500 million searches.
 Hitwise categorizes websites into industries on the basis of subject matter and content, as well as market orientation and competitive context.
-The market share of visits percentage does not include traffic for all sub-domains of certain websites that could be reported on separately.
-Figures are for visits from desktop/personal computers only.
+The market share of visits percentage may not include traffic for all sub-domains of certain websites that could be reported on separately.